valtsu23/Automotive_hat/README.md

 - Switched power (usually from ignition switch)

 ### How power circuit works:
 Switched 12V power wakes up the device and Raspberry Pi starts booting and on boot process the relay turns on.
-Shutdown command can be given from software or Digital input 1 can be used to trigger shutdown when switched power is lost.
-On Pcb there is a solder jumper named SW to connect switched power to Digital input 1.
+Shutdown command can be given from software or digital input 1 can be used to trigger shutdown when switched power is lost.
+On Pcb there is a solder jumper named SW to connect switched power to digital input 1.
 For this function a dtoverlay must be added to config.txt.
 After safe shutdown the relay turns off and cuts power from the device.

 ### Wiring
 - I recommend using 0.5mm2 wires for power and ground.